 SCE 5600.† Foundations of Science Education (3 hours)

 Historical, philosophical, sociological, political, and economic factors affecting science education in the schools of the United States will be analyzed.† The goals of science education in the United States from the early nineteenth century to the present along with the implications of various learning theories and models for curriculum development will be examined.† Current trends, issues, and problems in science education will also be evaluated.

-This course will focus on the application of major principles of education and psychology for the improvement of science teaching in the secondary school chemistry and physics classrooms.† This will include clarification of goals and objectives of science teaching, instructional strategies, assessment, elements of a desirable classroom climate and a critical analysis of research relevant to the teaching of chemistry and physics.†
+This course will focus on the application of major principles of education and psychology for the improvement of science teaching in the secondary school science classroom.
+This will include clarification of goals and objectives of science teaching, instructional strategies, assessment, elements of a desirable classroom climate, and a critical analysis of research relevant to the teaching of all science disciplines.

-SCES 5xx.
+SCES 5xxx.
 Special Topics in Science Education (1-4 hours)

 The course content will vary from offering to offering, but it will be designed to encompass a variety of concepts and pedagogy within the area of science education.† It will meet the special needs of individuals within the masterís program at UNCP, as well as students seeking credit in special offerings such as short courses, seminars, and special, intense summer experiences.